rauricus/Bookfinder/README.md

 * The text in the text area images is extracted using Tesseract.
 ### Text processing
 * Basic processing of texts: only characters and digits of supported languages are accepted, other special chars are removed.
 Texts are converted to lower case.
+* Detected text is then matched against a word dictionary.
 ### Match against common book titles
-* Added a script using a pragrmatic approach to get book titles in a specific language from OpenLibrary: we search for common short words in a language; in the resulting list, we remove those where the language of the record does not match the language we are looking for.
+* A script uses a pragrmatic approach to get book titles in a specific language from OpenLibrary: we query common short words in a language; in the resulting list, we remove those where the language of the record does not match the language we are looking for.
-* The resulting book meta data is stored in a local DB, the book title list exported for SymSpell to use.
+* The meta data of books found like this is stored in a local DB.
+The book title list exported for SymSpell to use.
-* This is due to many entries being stored in English by default, but then their EDITIONS contain the actual, localized title.
-We can extract this in the future - it's too complex for now.

 ## What is not there yet
 * No preservation of order of bounding boxes, so that we try to find the book title "reading" from left to right, top to bottom.